antisocrates/eurokey-layout-windows/README.md

 ## Credits

-EuroKey is a custom keyboard layout inspired by and based on the design principles of [EurKEY](https://eurkey.steffen.bruentjen.eu/) by Steffen Brüntjen.
+EuroKey is a custom keyboard layout inspired by and based on the design principles of [EurKEY](https://eurkey.steffen.bruentjen.eu/) by Steffen Brüntjen, featuring improved Windows 11 compatibility.